37 Spring Wedding Guest Nails That Are Elegant, Festive, and Ceremony-Ready (2026)

 What nail shape is most elegant for a wedding?

 Oval and soft almond shapes consistently photograph the most elegantly at formal events.
-Square and round are more casual, while stiletto and coffin shapes can read too editorial for traditional wedding settings.
+In 2026, the short rounded square has also emerged as a refined option cleaner than traditional square but more grounded than almond.
+Stiletto and coffin shapes can still read too editorial for traditional wedding settings.

 Is it okay to match my nail color to my dress?